exercism/docs/building/tracks/config-json.md

 ## Key features

 The language's key features succinctly describe what the most important features of the language are.
-They are intended to up-sell the more interesting features of a language to potential students.
+They are intended to upsell the more interesting features of a language to potential students.
 Titles should strive to use as little technical jargon as possible, bearing in mind that students might not be familiar with what language-specific jargon means before learning that language.

 The key features are specified in the top-level `key_features` field which is defined as an array of objects with the following fields: